Speak2Erase/fmod-oxide/README.md

 There are a lot of use-cases where you may want to fetch something (like a bank) and never use it again.
 Implementing `Drop` to automatically release things would go against that particular use-case, so this crate opts to have manual `release()` methods instead.

-This crate does not currently guard against use-after-frees, although it's something I have planned.
+This crate does not currently guard against use-after-frees, *however* using most of FMOD's types (especially FMOD Studio's types) after calling `release()` is safe.
+I'm still not 100% sure of what is and isn't safe and I'm actively trying to test this.

 # String types
 fmod-oxide aims to be as zero-cost as possible, and as such, it uses UTF-8 C strings from the `lanyard` crate as its string type.